 - Banff & Lake Louise, Alberta: The turquoise lakes surrounded by glaciated peaks are as spectacular as photography suggests.
 Stay outside the park in Canmore to reduce costs and crowds.
 Summer 2026 temperatures average 15–22°C.

-- Prince Edward Island, Nova Scotia: Canada’s Atlantic coast is dramatically underrated.
+- Prince Edward Island and Nova Scotia: Canada’s Atlantic coast is dramatically underrated.
 The red sand beaches, lobster shacks, and Victorian architecture of PEI offer a genuine escape with temperatures in the comfortable 18–25°C range in July.

 - Yukon Territory: For the luxury isolation seeker.
 Remote lodges accessible by small plane, salmon rivers, grizzly bear sightings, and midnight sun create a bucket-list experience that feels truly untouched.